-The next version of Google’s Android software, Android 11, will be released in 2020 and even though this year it won’t have a sweet, dessert-related name, we’re still expecting great things.
-News about it is starting to gather and although Google hasn’t said much about the software officially yet, the company will reveal a lot more about it very soon.
+The next version of Google’s Android software, Android 11, will be released in 2020 — and even though it won’t have a sweet, dessert-related name this year, you can still expect great things.
+Given pandemic related concerns, Google eschewed the splash unveiling at a developer event (indeed, the company canceled Google I/O entirely) and simply released a public beta on Wednesday, June 10.

 When will it be released?